GovTechSG/techpass-user-docs/docs/transition-passwordless.md

   ![passwordless_manage_signin_methods](assets/support/passwordless_transition_1.png ':size=500')

 2. You may be asked to verify your sign-in.
-Select the same account that you used in previous step.
+Select the same account that you used in the previous step.

-3. Microsoft account's Security info will be displayed.
+3. Microsoft account security info will be displayed.

   ![passwordless_security_info](assets/support/passwordless_transition_2.png ':size=500')